toshiHTroyer/CreativeShowcase/README.md

 2. As a user, I want to log in to the site so that I can securely access and update my portfolio.
 3. As a creative professional, I want to create a portfolio with my bio and specialty so that visitors understand my background and expertise.
 4. As an artist, I want to add categories to my portfolio so that I can organize my work by project type or medium.
-5. As a filmmaker, I want to upload projects to my categories so that I can display my videos logically with descriptions and context.
+5. As an artist, I want to upload projects to my categories so that I can display my art logically with descriptions and context.
 6. As a hiring manager, I want to browse portfolios by specialty so that I can find artists with relevant skills.
 7. As a student, I want to set my portfolio to public or private so that I can control when my work is ready to be viewed.
 8. As a job-seeking creative, I want to share my portfolio URL so that potential employers can easily view my best work.